resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 Ok, lets look at the security group checklist.

-(Walk the students through the security group checklist, describing each entry as you go.
+Walk the students through the security group checklist, describing each entry as you go.

-*CIDR = Classless Internet Domain Routing!*)
+*If anyone asks, CIDR = Classless Internet Domain Routing!*

 **Activity 2:** Now get the students to create a security group